 However, a quick search on the internet will reveal that not all hair transplants are considered to be successful.
+Some patients end up having hair transplant regrets.
 So why do some hair transplants fail?
 What can go wrong?
 And, if you’re thinking of opting for this popular procedure, how can you ensure that your results will provide the aesthetics you’re hoping for?

 Why Hair Transplants Fail

 In the top clinics, a hair transplant could be classed as a failure if the patient is not satisfied with their results.
 In a more literal sense, a hair transplant has failed if a significant portion of the transplanted hairs fails to become established in the new site and grow naturally and permanently after the recovery period.

 While there are a number of specific reasons that some hair transplants aren’t successful, they usually fall into two categories; the transplant wasn’t done well (or wasn’t appropriate) in the first place, or the patient didn’t follow the aftercare instructions.
 In some cases, the failure may be a result of both of these aspects combined.

 It’s important to note that the success of any hair transplant can only be determined a number of months after the procedure was carried out.
 Some patients may see their newly transplanted hairs falling out a few weeks after the surgery and hastily assume that the procedure has failed.
 However, the shedding of these initial hairs is a completely natural part of the recovery process and doesn’t mean the follicles have not become established.
 In most cases, the hair continues to regrow successfully after this initial shedding period.